wqsaali/dotfiles/README.md

 json-diff # Usage: json-diff file1 file2 [section_on_file1] [section_on_file2]
 json-merge # Usage json-merge file1 file2

-git-pull-all # Executes git pull on each sub-folder
+git-pull-all # Executes git pull on each sub-folder of the current folder

 docker-killall # kill all running docker containers docker-rm-all # remove all docker containers docker-rmi-all # remove all docker images docker-cleanup # all of the above

-calc # a simple bash calculator
+extract # archive extraction made easy back # go back to the previous folder calc # a simple bash calculator
 Cat # syntax highlighting cat
+wttr # displays the whether forecast

 vim-update # update all active vim plugins